1950s Perforated Trumpet Floor Lamp

 Any type of light bulb can be used, not a specific one preferred.

 Manufacturer: To be appraised.

-Similar perforations in the lampshade were also used for lamps designed by Louis Kalff and produced by Philips.
+Similar perforations in lampshades were also used for lamps designed by Louis Kalff and produced by Philips.
 Below the NX27 wall lamp.
 But this is not a floor lamp made by Philips.
 Several other companies produced similar lamps.
 Someone suggested it is an Italian lamp, but I could not find any proof for it.